wildcardjoker/EverybodyCodes/src/2024/2024-day01/Puzzle.md

 In total, you need to order: `0 + 1 + 1 + 0 + 3 =` **5** potions.

 *What is the exact number of potions that need to be prepared for your battle?*

+## Part II

+Round two begins!
+A new area awaits, bringing with it a new list of foes, and a familiar but formidable opponent:

+* **Diabolical Dragonfly (D)**: A fast and tricky enemy, hard to hit.
+This creature requires **5 potions** to defeat it.

+This time, however, the battles become more challenging.
+According to the kingdom's spies, the enemies sometimes join forces in pairs, making them tougher to defeat.

+When two monsters pair up, you will need **one more potion per creature** than in a one-on-one fight.

+Your list remains a single line of creatures, but now you must interpret it in pairs.
+The x symbol shows an empty spot where no monster appears, so for these pairs your calculations should follow the same rules as for individual battles.

+### Example based on the following notes:

+`AxBCDDCAxD`

+After splitting into pairs, the battle sequence looks like this:

+`Ax BC DD CA xD`

+* The `Ax` pair requires **no potions** because a single Ancient Ant remains weak as before.
+* The `BC` pair requires **6 potions** which is 2 for the Badass Beetle and 4 for the Creepy Cockroach because they are attacking together.
+* The `DD` pair requires **12 potions** which is 6 per Diabolical Dragonfly instead of the usual 5 since they are attacking together.
+* The `CA` pair requires **5 potions** which is 4 for the Creepy Cockroach and 1 for the Ancient Ant.
+* The `xD` pair requires **5 potions** because no additional potion is needed for a single Diabolical Dragonfly.

+In total, you must order: `0 + 6 + 12 + 5 + 5 =` **28** potions.

+*What is the exact number of potions you need to order for round two?*